chasinglogic/dfm/README.md

 lionize he runs `dfm link lionize` and we don't have to mess with multiple machines vice versa.

-### Profile Modules
+### Profile modules

-dfm supports profile modules which can be either additional dotfiles profiles as accepted by the `dfm clone` command or can be any git repo such as [Spacemacs](https://github.com/syl20bnr/spacemacs).
+dfm supports profile modules which can be either additional dotfiles profiles as accepted by the `dfm clone` command or can be any git repository such as [Spacemacs](https://github.com/syl20bnr/spacemacs).
 You can get more info about how to use them and configure them in [Configuration](#configuration)